\'Etale degree map and 0-cycles: Preliminaries

-\begin{remark} \begin{enumerate} \item Let $k$ be a field, let $\ell$ be a prime number different from the characteristic of $k$ and $r\in \N$.
+\begin{remark} \begin{enumerate} \item Let $k$ be a field, let $\ell$ be a prime number different from the characteristic of $k$ and let $r\in \N$.
 By the rigidity theorem for torsion motives, see \cite[Theorem 4.5.2]{CD16}, we have an isomorphism

-\item Notice that $M_\et(X)$ (and also $M(X)$) can also be defined when $X$ is singular, but for simplicity during this work we consider $X$ smooth. \end{enumerate} \end{remark}
+\item Note that $M_\et(X)$ (and also $M(X)$) can be defined even if $X$ is singular, but for simplicity in this paper we consider $X$ to be smooth. \end{enumerate} \end{remark}

-We consider a second notion of the \'etale version of Chow groups, which is the well known Lichtenbaum cohomology groups, groups defined by the hypercohomology of the \'etale sheafification of Bloch's complex sheaf.
-These groups are characterized by Rosenschon and Srinivas in \cite{RS} using \'etale hypercoverings.
-In this context, we consider $\text{Sm}_k$ as the category of smooth separated $k-$schemes over a field $k$.
-We denote $z^n(X,\bullet)$ the cycle complex of abelian groups defined by Bloch
+We consider a second notion of the \'etale version of Chow groups, namely the well-known Lichtenbaum cohomology groups, groups defined by the hypercohomology of the \'etale sheafification of Bloch's complex sheaf.
+These groups are characterised by Rosenschon and Srinivas in \cite{RS} using \'etale hypercoverings.
+In this context we consider $\text{Sm}_k$ as the category of smooth separated $k$-schemes over a field $k$.
+We denote by $z^n(X,\bullet)$ the cycle complex of abelian groups defined by Bloch

-where the differentials are given by the alternating sum of the pull-backs of the face maps and whose homology groups define the higher Chow groups $\text{CH}^n(X,m)=H_m(z^n(X,\bullet))$.
+where the differentials are given by the alternating sum of the pullbacks of the face maps and their homology groups define the higher Chow groups $\text{CH}^n(X,m)=H_m(z^n(X,\bullet))$.